Samsung Odyssey OLED G9/G95SC S49CG95 Monitor Review

 Our Verdict

 The Samsung G95SC is outstanding for PC gaming.
 It has a 240Hz refresh rate that's ideal for most gamers, and it supports all common VRR formats to reduce screen tearing.
 Motion looks exceptionally sharp thanks to its near-instantaneous response time at any refresh rate, and it has low input lag for a responsive feel.
 That said, it has noticeable VRR flicker in dark scenes with changing frame rates, which is disappointing if your PC can't maintain a consistent rate.
-On the plus side, it has outstanding picture quality thanks to its near-infinite contrast ratio and vivid colors.
+On the plus side, it has outstanding picture quality thanks to its near-infinite contrast ratio in dark rooms and vivid colors, but blacks look purple in bright rooms.

 Pros